programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 Open your web browser and type [http://localhost/helloworld.php](http://localhost/helloworld.php) in the address bar.
 When working on PHP code, it is recommended to keep the browser open with the web page you are editing, so, as soon as you save the file, you can see the outcome immediately.
 In addition, you could create a bookmark for your convenience.

-The outcome?
-You see “Hello World” in a white background.
-Congratulations!
+You should see “Hello World” in a white background.
+Congratulations.
 You have just made the first PHP code.
 For the sake of curiosity, PHP code should start with `<?php` and ends with `?>`.
 Just like JSON, those lines declare that the file is PHP. `print` means display the following code `“Hello World”` as a text.
 In PHP,  you can use either `''` or `””` (single or double quotes) to indicate that data type is string (i.e. text) (There are [other data types](https://www.w3schools.com/pHp/php_datatypes.asp) such as integer, Boolean, or array, but let’s focus on string for now).
-Very simple.

 {% include figure.html filename="HelloWorldBrowser.jpg" caption="Your first PHP web page in a browser" %}